Bambaclad1/Bambaclad1/README.md

 - 🔭 I’m currently focussing on my internship!

-- 🌱 I’m currently learning nothing yet..
+- 🌱 I’m currently learning  Javascript, AWS and React!

 - 🤝 I’m looking for help with **any coding, gym or music tips :)**